thisisrajatnagpal/Pandas-EDA/README.md

 ## About The Project

 This repository contains pandas functions and methodologies which are used on a daily basis.
 Later on I will add functions created by me using pandas over the course of time.
-Read about 'pandas ta' library to know about pandas technical analysis functions for the stock market.
+Read about `pandas ta` library to know about pandas technical analysis functions for the stock market.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>